itprov/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 Initially, I tried the simple normalization technique (X - 128 / 128).
-After experimenting, I found that max normalization from the sklearn library provided better results.
-Thus I decided to use the sklearn.preprocessing.Normalizer class to normalize the data, to take advantage of the ready-made max norm function.
-I also experimented with other preprocessing functions from the sklearn library like StandardScaler, QuantileTransformer, and found that while QuantileTransformer gives slightly better model performance, Normalizer is reasonably good and takes much less processing time.
+After experimenting, I found that normalizing / scaling API from the sklearn library provided better results.
+I experimented with various preprocessing classes from the sklearn library like Normalizer, StandardScaler, QuantileTransformer, and found that QuantileTransformer gives better model performance than all others, due to its ability to distribute the dataset uniformly.

 The images look like this after normalizing.